IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 ## CSS Variables

 When reading about the color palette in the [CSS Variables](../palettes.md) section of the documentation, you would've noticed that all palette colors are included as CSS variables.
-We do this internally every time we generate a theme using the `igx-theme` mixin.
-The `igx-theme` calls another mixin in its body - `igx-palette-vars`.
+We do this internally every time we generate a theme using the `theme` mixin.
+The `theme` calls another mixin in its body - `palette-vars`.
 It takes a palette and converts the colors in it into CSS variables.

 You use this mixin when you want your custom palette colors to be included as CSS variables.